tgstation/tgstation/code/game/objects/obj_construction.md

 - `/obj/proc/OnRepair(mob/user, obj/item/used, old_integrity)` - Called after an object is repaired. `used` is the material object if any used for repairing and it will be deleted/deducted from on return.
 It is not a tool

 - `/obj/proc/Construct(mob/user, ndir)` - Call this after creating an obj to have it appear in it's first `datum/construction_state`.
-Calling this more than once has no effect. `ndir` is the direction of the new object.
+Must not be called more than once. `ndir` is the direction of the new object.
 Set in the base proc

 - `/datum/construction_state/proc/DamageDeconstruct(obj/parent)` - Call this on `current_construction_state` if you want to forcefully deconstruct an object.
 Will be called automatically from `obj_break`.
 Will only work if the previous state has `damage_reachable` set to TRUE